alenaifuino/secure-plesk-server/README.md

 # Steps to secure a Linux Plesk server

 ## Configure passive ports for ProFTPd
-1. Connect to server thru SSH
+1. Connect to the server thru SSH
 2. Edit the /etc/proftpd.conf file inserting the following line inside the `Global` section
 ```bash
 sudo vi /etc/proftpd.conf